andrew/ultimate-awesome/README.md

 - [Awesome-Online-Action-Detection](https://github.com/wangxiang1230/Awesome-Online-Action-Detection) - Awesome Online Action Detection.
 - [awesome-video-editing](https://github.com/wentianli/awesome-video-editing) - A paper list on video editing (in a cinematographic sense) and its related computer vision tasks.
 - [Awesome_Information_Extraction](https://github.com/wutong8023/Awesome_Information_Extraction) - Literature Survey of Information Extraction, especially Relation Extraction, Event Extraction, and Slot Filling.
+- [android-resources](https://github.com/yogeshpaliyal/android-resources) - This repository serves as a curated collection of valuable resources related to Android development.
+It aims to provide developers with a centralized hub to discover and explore informative content on various Android-specific topics, including, internals of android, performance optimization, architectural patterns, etc.
 - [awesome-nx](https://github.com/billyjov/awesome-nx) - An awesome list that curates the best Nrwl Nx tools, tutorials, articles and more.
 - [awesome-apple-security](https://github.com/BlackSquirrelz/awesome-apple-security) - Curated list of tools, techniques and resources related to Apple Security (macOS, iOS, iPadOS, tvOS, watchOS) aimed to help people with an interest in Apple related security topics to get a hold in this field, and for professionals to discover / explore other resources.
 - [awesome-xapi](https://github.com/CiscoDevNet/awesome-xapi) - A curated list of developer resources to integrate with Webex Devices.